Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging ebook here.

 76. Insert Convertkit opt-ins manually throughout appropriate posts.

-77. Listening to podcasts and YouTube channels during my run at the gym.
+77. Listening to podcasts during my run at the gym.
 These are usually related to blogging, entrepreneur life, and marketing.

 78. Schedule posts for Facebook using the Facebook scheduler.
 Share 2 of my posts and 2 posts of others each day.
 Write an engaging question in the post (sometimes).